itsnamgyu/mri-classification/README.md

 ├── setup.py
 ```

-3. Install pip package (this is required for absolute imports)
+3. Install current project as pip package (this is required for absolute imports)

 ```
 pip install -e .